-The Altered State (2) is always at risk for shrub dominance and a shift to the Altered Shrubland Community (2.2) in the absence of fire and brush management.
+The Altered State is always at risk for shrub dominance and a shift to the Altered Shrubland Community (2.2) in the absence of fire and brush management.
 The drivers for Community Shift 2.1A are overgrazing and lack of fire and/or brush control.
-The mean fire return interval in the Altered State (2) is likely less than 35 years.
+The mean fire return interval in the Altered State is likely less than 35 years.
 Even with proper grazing and favorable climate conditions, lack of fire or brush control for 20 years will allow shrubs and trees to increase in canopy to reach the 20% threshold level.
 Improper grazing, prolonged drought, and a warming climate will provide a competitive advantage to shrubs, which will accelerate this process.
 The driver for this community shift is improper grazing management in combination with lack of fire and/or brush control.

-The Altered Shrubland Community (2.2) can return to the Shortgrass Community (2.1) after a fire as long as the understory is able to carry the fire and shortgrass crowns survive the fire and re-sprout and/or there is a sufficient seed source for shortgrasses to re-vegetate the area.
+The Altered Shrubland Community (2.2) can return to the Needleandthread Community (2.1) after a fire if the growing conditions are adequate for needleandthread.